This page includes information for new and continuing international students about COVID-19 related travel and FAQs at Lehigh.

 - Other Health Information

-OISS continues to advise that international students and scholars avoid non-essential international travel in light of the ongoing pandemic and related travel restrictions and effects on visa processing at U.S. consulates overseas.
+OISS continues to advise that international students and scholars undertake non-essential international travel with caution in light of the ongoing pandemic and related travel restrictions and effects on visa processing at U.S. consulates overseas.
 Any international travel comes with a risk of you being unable to return to the U.S. due to U.S. consulate closures, the backlog of visa applications, and/or rapidly changing COVID-related restrictions.
 You can read the message about Summer 2022 sent to all enrolled international students here.

 COVID-19 related travel restrictions and protocols are established by the CDC as well as Lehigh's COVID-19 policy, and are subject to change at any time.
 It is recommended that you review the guidance prior to arranging travel to Lehigh.